flyingcircusio/doc/src/infrastructure/networking/networking.md

 simply *vm00.fcio.net*.

 **PUB** - Public, for traffic to unmanaged VMs.
-Unmanaged VMs which are not running our managed platform receive a NIC this network and public IPv4 and IPv6 addresses in order to provide general access to and from the the internet.
+Unmanaged VMs which are not running our managed platform receive a NIC on this network and public IPv4 and IPv6 addresses in order to provide general access to and from the internet.
 This network uses a layer 3 transport, and is not firewalled.
 Unmanaged VMs do not come with a preconfigured local firewall – if such a firewall is desired then customers must configure this themselves.
 DNS example: *vm00.pub.rzob.fcio.net*